-Ashbourne has a policy of not offering in-class support through SENCOs or teaching assistants.
-We believe that our small class sizes and student-centred learning strategies allow students with certain special educational needs to thrive and build confidence.
+Ashbourne has a policy of not offering in-class support through SENDCOs or teaching assistants.
+We believe that our small class sizes allow students with certain special educational needs to thrive and build confidence.
 If a student has a particular learning difficulty, teachers are made aware in order that they can differentiate as appropriate.
-We permit and encourage students to use technology in the classroom at the discretion of the teacher this may include laptops, tablets and smartphones.
-Students are offered extra-time or special arrangements such as use of laptops, readers and scribes to take their examinations as necessary and approved by the SENCO.
+We permit and encourage students to use technology in the classroom at the discretion of the teacher; this may include laptops, tablets and smartphones.
+Students are offered extra-time or special arrangements such as use of laptops to take their examinations as necessary and approved by the SENDCO.

 We welcome applications from students with statements of special educational needs and will accommodate them and meet their requirements as far as we are able without making significant alterations to the fabric of our buildings or to our timetable.

 5.1 Special educational needs and disabilities coordinator (SENDCO)